moonseoklee/kugrade/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+KUgrade uses a number of open source projects to work properly:

 * Django
 * CanvasJS